joinalahmed/fossassam/content/post/ama-ali.md

 This year during [Hactoberfest](https://hacktoberfest.digitalocean.com/) we decided to run a month-long study group in the form a WhatsApp group.
 In which we also did few AMAs.

-The following is a trimmed and slightly reordered transcript of the AMA with Srijan Agarwal.
+The following is a trimmed and slightly reordered transcript of the AMA with Ali.
 If you want the full chatlog you can [access it here.](https://hacktoberfest.fossassam.tech/chatlog.txt)

 About Ali,